 - 4. To modify the system log settings: - a.
 Click Configure System Log.
 The System Log Configuration page appears.

-b.
+- b.
+To enable logging, click Enable next to the Log label. - c.
 Modify the settings as needed.

 The following table describes the options for configuration of the system log.